 Map & Itinerary

-- Itinerary and inclusions subject to change
+- Itinerary and inclusions may be subject to change

 - Cherry Blossom season in Japan usually lasts from late March to May, however due to changeable weather blooms cannot be guaranteed, even during spring months

 - Perhaps extend your journey and include South Korea by embarking on our 19 Day Scenic South Korea and Japan.
 Enquire within for details

 - Prices are for land only.
 Flights not included